Royale Belge Building

 Royale Belge Building, Brussels, BELGIUM

-The winning design and adaptation project, now successfully completed, was a collaborative effort by the London-based Caruso St John Architects, the Antwerp-based Bovenbouw Architectuur, and the Brussels based DDS+ Architects and Metzger et Associés Architecture.
+The winning design and adaptation project, now successfully completed, was a collaborative effort by the London-based Caruso St John Architects, the Antwerp-based Bovenbouw Architectuur, and the Brussels based DDS+ Architects and Metzger et Associés ArchitectureCIT Blaton was the general contractor for the renovation of the building.
 The project financing is entirely private and the developer is a consortium of four funding partners – Cores Development, Urbicoon, Foresite and Ape.

 Designed by the renowned Belgian architect René Stapels in collaboration with the French architect Pierre Dufau, the building was completed in 1970 as the headquarters of the Royale Belge insurance company.